Standard Model Theory for the FCC-ee Tera-Z stage: Subtractions versus unsubtractions of IR singularities at higher orders

-An alternative approach is introduced by the Four-Dimensional Unsubtraction (FDU)~\cite{Sborlini:2016gbr,Hernandez-Pinto:2015ysa,Sborlini:2016hat,Driencourt-Mangin:2017gop,Ramirez-Uribe:2017gbf}, which is based in the loop-tree duality (LTD)~\cite{Catani:2008xa,Bierenbaum:2010cy,Bierenbaum:2012th,Buchta:2014dfa,Buchta:2015wna}.
-The idea behind FDU is to exploit a suitable mapping of momenta between the virtual and real kinematics in such a way that the summation over the degenerate soft and collinear quantum states is performed locally at integrand level without the necessity to introduce infrared (IR) subtractions.
-Suitable counter-terms are used to cancel, also locally, the UV singularities, in such a way that calculations can be performed without altering the dimensions of the space-time.
+An alternative approach is introduced by the four-dimensional unsubtraction ~\cite{Sborlini:2016gbr,Hernandez-Pinto:2015ysa,Sborlini:2016hat,Driencourt-Mangin:2017gop,Ramirez-Uribe:2017gbf}, which is based on loop--tree duality (LTD)~\cite{Catani:2008xa,Bierenbaum:2010cy,Bierenbaum:2012th,Buchta:2014dfa,Buchta:2015wna}.
+The idea behind four-dimensional unsubtraction is to exploit a suitable mapping of momenta between the virtual and real kinematics in such a way that the summation over the degenerate soft and collinear quantum states is performed locally at integrand level without the necessity of introducing infrared (IR) subtractions.
+Suitable counterterms are used to cancel, also locally, UV singularities, in such a way that calculations can be made without altering the dimensions of the space-time.
 The method should improve the efficiency of Monte Carlo event generators because it is meant for integrating simultaneously real and virtual contributions.
-The LTD formalism or a similar framework has also been used to derive causality and unitarity constraints~\cite{Tomboulis:2017rvd}, and to integrate numerically subtraction terms~\cite{Seth:2016hmv}, and can be related to the forward limit of scattering amplitudes~\cite{Catani:2008xa,CaronHuot:2010zt}.
-It has also been used in the framework of the color-kinematics duality~\cite{Jurado:2017xut}.
+The LTD formalism, or a similar framework, has also been used to derive causality and unitarity constraints~\cite{Tomboulis:2017rvd}, and to integrate numerically subtraction terms~\cite{Seth:2016hmv}, and can be related to the forward limit of scattering amplitudes~\cite{Catani:2008xa,CaronHuot:2010zt}.
+It has also been used in the framework of colour-kinematics duality~\cite{Jurado:2017xut}.

-Also, there has been lot of effort in the community to define perturbative methods directly in $d=4$ space-time dimensions in order to avoid the complexity of working in a non-physical multidimensional space.
-Examples of those methods are the four-dimensional formulation (FDF)~\cite{Fazio:2014xea} of the four-dimensional helicity scheme, the six-dimensional formalism (SDF)~\cite{Bern:2002zk}, implicit regularisation (IREG)~\cite{Battistel:1998sz}, and four-dimensional regularisation/ renormalisation (FDR)~\cite{Donati:2013voa}, see section \ref{chmt}.\ref{sec:gr}.
-For a review of all these methods see e.g. Ref.~\cite{Gnendiger:2017pys}.
+There has also been lot of effort in the community to define perturbative methods directly in $d=4$ space-time dimensions, in order to avoid the complexity of working in a non-physical multidimensional space.
+Examples of these methods are the four-dimensional formulation~\cite{Fazio:2014xea} of the four-dimensional helicity scheme, the six-dimensional formalism ~\cite{Bern:2002zk}, implicit regularization ~\cite{Battistel:1998sz}, and four-dimensional regularization/renormalization (FDR)~\cite{Donati:2013voa}, see Section \ref{chmt}.\ref{sec:rp}.
+For a review of all these methods see, \eg Ref.~\cite{Gnendiger:2017pys}.